devtees/shopify-product-filter/README.md

 ### Static or dynamic menu?

+As mentioned above, there are two options for generating the menu itself.
+There is a dynamic option that uses Liquid tags and outputs the available variants in an array, and there is a static option that is hard coded, and you can edit accordingly.

+Why in BFE would I want to use a static, hard coded version?
+Great question.
+The answer is because you might not like the order that the dynamic version outputs your variants in, and apart from using the `sort` filter to output them alphabetically, there's not much in the way of options there.
+Personally, for my use on devtees.com as a size filter, I wanted them to appear in logical order, which was impossible dynamically.
+Hence the hard coded option.

 ### Styling

 I've included a set of styles based on my use at [devtees.com](http://devtees.com).
 However, if you want to roll your own styles, just ignore the `assets/product-filter.css.liquid` file, and style in your own stylesheet however you like.

 Note: the default styles I've provided use Sass, as it's now supported by Shopify css files with the `.css.liquid` extension.

-### Menu options

 ## Limitations

 ## Resources

-Be sure to check out Shopify's CLI tool [shopify_theme](https://github.com/Shopify/shopify_theme) for directly uploading your locally edited theme files to your shop.
+- [shopify_theme](https://github.com/Shopify/shopify_theme) - Shopify's CLI tool for directly uploading your locally edited theme files to your shop.

 ## Contributing